nailgun/q-injector/README.md

 ### injector.get(name)

-Resolve previously registered dependency by `name` and return promise.
+Resolve previously registered dependency by `name` and return a promise.

 For example:
 ```js